 While many drivers in Las Vegas are tourists from out-of-state, others are Nevada residents.
 Statistics reported by the Insurance Information Institute reveal that 10.6 % of the drivers in the state are uninsured, and Nevada ranks as 29 among the states for numbers of uninsured drivers.
 In simple terms, a staggering one out of every ten Nevada drivers sharing the roadways does not carry valid auto insurance.

-What Kind of Compensation can I Receive from a Uninsured Motorist Claim?
+What Kind of Compensation Can I Receive from an Uninsured Motorist Claim?

 The Insurance Research Council reports that more than 80 percent of uninsured motorists don’t have insurance because they cannot afford it.
 How can you expect a settlement of any kind, much less a large one if that is what is just, from a party that clearly has no resources?